apache/arrow/docs/source/developers/guide/step_by_step/finding_issues.rst

 the top to do the same.

 You are ready to create the issue!
-Add a title and a description following the :ref:`tips for using JIRA <jira-tips>` and you are ready to go!
+Add a title and a description following the guidance in :ref:`creating issues <creating-issues>` and you are ready to go!

 .. seealso::
-	:ref:`Tips for using JIRA <jira-tips>`
+	:ref:`Creating issues <creating-issues>`

-You don’t need any special permissions on JIRA to be able to create issues.
+You don’t need any special permissions on JIRA to be able to create or self-assign issues.
-Once you are more involved in the project and want to do more on JIRA, for example assigning yourself an issue, you will need **“Contributor” permissions**.
-To get this role, ask on the :ref:`mailing_list` or in the comment of the JIRA issue you created.
+To get this role, ask on the :ref:`dev mailing list <mailing_list>`.

 When the ticket is created you can start a discussion about it in the JIRA comments section.